Drummer, Percussionist and Vocals

 Mark left the classical stage and became a member of various rock bands over the past 25 years including Roll Another Number, The Rhythm Band, Ritchie and the Treble Makers, Dino and the Dogs and Blind Rust.
 He has played drum tracks for recording artists and also records in his own music studio.
 When not behind his kit, you may see him with a guitar in hand and once in a while at the piano.
 In the past 15 years he has taken a great interest in the sound experience of music and has rightfully earned the title of sound engineer.
 Sometimes he will be doing both, while performing; the sound board for the band is right beside him.

-With almost 50 years of experience in the amateur and professional music world, domestic and international experiences, playing many different percussion instruments, Mark now sits behind his drum kit or hybrid rigs and plays 'music' making it look effortless and relaxed.
+With over 50 years of experience in the amateur and professional music world, domestic and international experiences, playing many different percussion instruments, Mark now sits behind his drum kit or hybrid rigs and plays 'music' making it look effortless and relaxed.
 He does take the odd lead on vocals and sings backup on many of the songs performed.
 Mark enjoys playing professionally all over Toronto, the GTA and Ontario being a very proud member of the Turning Point Band.

 Mark's personal site